1. How Message Sending Works

 DATETIME

 Optional.
 The expiration time of the message.
-If the message is not processed within this time, Telebot will give up sending it.
+If the message is not processed within this time, SQLTelebot will give up sending it.
 By default, the message expires 24 hours after it is created.

 Note: If your database and the computer where SQLMessenger is installed are in different time zones, you will need to handle the time difference between the two systems yourself.